inseven/statuspanel/service/README.markdown

 ## Deployment

 Deployment is performed using an Ansible playbook located in the 'ansible' directory.
 This is automated using GitHub Actions and Environments.
-Environments are configured to expose the following environment variables:
+Environments are configured to expose the following details:

+- Secrets
      - `ANSIBLE_BECOME_PASS`
      - `ANSIBLE_SSH_KEY`
+- Variables
      - `STATUSPANEL_DEPLOYMENT_GROUP`–one of 'staging' or 'production'
      - `STATUSPANEL_SERVICE_ADDRESS`

 There are currently two environments configured: 'staging' and 'production'.